COURSE POLICY INFORMATION

 Pass/Fail

 Requests for PASS/FAIL grading must be made through the school counselor.
-This request must be approved by the assistant principal, school counselor, classroom teacher and subject area department supervisor.
+This request must be approved by the assistant principal, school counselor, classroom teacher, and subject area department supervisor.
 Each request will be considered on its merit, although students will not receive approval for more than one PASS/FAIL request for a given course.
 PASS/FAIL grades do not count in determining GPA and may impact honor roll status.

 Students who enter the school from a foreign country and experience difficulty with the English language or who have been identified as English Language learners (ELs) may, with appropriate approval from the subject area department supervisor, ESOL teacher, and school counselor, elect to use the PASS/FAIL option instead of letter grades.